SQlab was the first bicycle manufacturer to develop the saddle width system for measuring the sit bones and calculating the optimum saddle width.

 Sit bone measurement

 A saddle should fit like a pair of shoes!
 If a saddle is too narrow then it presses exactly in the spots where it shouldn’t.
-Back in 2002, SQlab was the first saddle manufacturer to introduce a system to measure the distance between the sit bones and to calculate the optimal seat width.
-As a result all SQlab saddle models are available in up to four different widths.
+Back in 2002, SQlab was the first saddle manufacturer to introduce a system to measure the distance between the sit bones and to calculate the optimal saddle width.
+As a result, all SQlab saddle models are available in up to four

 |To date SQlab offers the largest selection of saddle models in different widths for all areas of application.|